 1. Communal Beer Gardens Are Lots of Fun

 Hahaha, of course, one of the first reasons to visit Germany involves beer.
 I know.
 What a total cliche, right?

 I have to admit though, even if you don’t drink, the communal beer gardens are a great place to chill out, eat a hearty meal, and connect with other people.
 They’re super fun for everyone, including solo female travelers like myself.

-Personally, I had an especially great time at the bustling Hofbrauhaus in Munich, although it’s immensely touristy.
+Personally, I had an especially great time at the bustling Hofbrauhaus in Munich (seriously, if you have 5 days in Munich, you need to visit), although it’s immensely touristy.
 However, it’s easy enough to find quiet and more subdued beer gardens if that atmosphere fits your style better.

 So don’t skip the beer gardens!